-other ways in The Blossom of Erda.
+Erda.
 Because of the mystery elements in her science fiction, the books move at an enjoyable pace for the reader and are appealing to a range impose.
-We recommend that you look on the bookshelves under "mystery" and "fantasy" and "science fiction" and "poetry" to find the enjoyable works of L.A.
+We recommend that other ways in The Blossom of you look on the bookshelves under "mystery" and "fantasy" and "science fiction" and "poetry" to find the enjoyable works of L.A.
 Taylor.

-The SF title that vou'll recognize from L.A.
+The SF title that you'll recognize from L.A.
 Taylor is The Blossom of Erda, and her recent fantasy novel is Catspaw.
 She has also ventured into self-publishing, releasing a collection of her previously-published short stories.